slidejoe/what-we-do-in-the-shadows/pages/slots.md

 # Slots

 - <mdi-card-plus-outline /> Define insertion points within a component's template where content can be dynamically placed
-- <mdi-button-cursor /> Great for scenarios like:
+- <mdi-lightbulb /> Great for scenarios like:
-  - buttons with varying labels
+  - <mdi-button-cursor /> buttons with varying labels
-  - cards with different content structures
+  - <mdi-cards-outline /> cards with different content structures

 ```html
 <my-button>